 Emus, ostriches, and rheas—all flightless “running birds”—belong to the same class: “Aves”.
 Emus resemble ostriches somewhat in appearance but are significantly smaller and more easily managed.
 Ostriches have a reputation for aggressive and comparatively difficult manageability.

-Emu young are striped, and with a shorter neck than an Ostrich, and most find that Emus are more esthetically pleasing to the eye.
+Emu young are striped, and with a shorter neck than an Ostrich, and most find that Emus are more aesthetically pleasing to the eye.
 As well as being more docile, peaceful, and even timid, compared to ostriches, this brown and bluish tinged bird has become increasingly popularized lately for many reasons.

 Emus have been taking the exotic world by storm in the last ten years.
 These exotic birds are native to Australia unlike their African cousins the Ostrich, and their South American counterpart, the Rhea.
 But all have in common similar appearances and physiology, and belong to a group known as “Ratites”.

 Emus are raised today commercially for meat, feathers, fertilized eggs, unfertilized eggs (which are hand painted and turned into beautiful, valuable ornamental treasures), waste shells, and their hides.
 Growth in the current North American industry resides mainly in breeding stock.

 Canadian statistics approximate the number of farms currently raising Emus (1996 Agricultural Census first recording Ratites) at 86 registered breeders, with a count of 61,308 birds in total for all of Canada.
 Certainly this number has stabilized since 1996, and the continued and growing demand, specifically for Emu-oil products, has established the Emu industry and given it a stronghold, where so many other types of exotic farming have perhaps declined in popularity.